roeszler/kapthol/README.md

   - API links into CRM and project management software (like [jira](https://www.atlassian.com/software/jira), [trello](https://trello.com/), [hubspot](https://www.hubspot.com/) and/or [slack](https://slack.com/))
   - Further entry animation and smoothing
   - Synergy with ongoing content from small-business education providers
-  - Intergrate gallery and new initiatives as they become available via a social media management strategy to keep users engaged with the business
+  - Integrate gallery and new initiatives as they become available via a social media management strategy to keep users engaged with the business

 <br>